Edmonton, Alberta, Canada

 Bündok

-Owner/chef Ryan Hotchkiss creates dishes full of flavour, texture and interest – and adds little surprises, like partnering pommes dauphine with harissa aioli, or spiking delicate sea–bream crudo with citrus and chili oil.
-Don’t miss the chicken–liver tartine, a velvety–smooth thing of beauty.
+Owner/chef Ryan Hotchkiss creates dishes full of flavour, texture and interest – and adds little surprises, like partnering pommes dauphine with harissa aioli, or spiking delicate striped-bass crudo with citrus and Thai basil.
+Don’t miss the chicken-liver tartine, a velvety-smooth thing of beauty.
+Listed as one of the Top 10 Canada’s Best New Restaurants of 2018.

 What to Do